- Home

 - Protection from obstacles

-- Success needed to actualize the path to enlightenment and for one’s Dharma endeavors
+- Success in actualizing the path to enlightenment and for one’s Dharma endeavors

 - Protecting the environment and all living beings

-Every month on the Tibetan eighth day, an important day to offer long life practices, the Puja Fund sponsors the 1,600 monks of Sera Mey Monastery to offer the Extensive Medicine Buddha Puja.
-This practice is a specialty of Sera Mey Monastery – the monks are experts in this practice and offer it with strong prayers.
-The Puja Fund offers the lights and torma offerings for the actual puja and a small monetary offering to every Sangha in the puja, as well tea and bread.
+Every month on the Tibetan eighth day – an important day for offering long life practices -the Puja Fund sponsors the 1,600 monks of Sera Mey Monastery to offer the Extensive Medicine Buddha Puja.
+This practice is a specialty of Sera Mey Monastery; the monks are highly experienced in it and offer the puja with strong, dedicated prayers.
+The Puja Fund offers the lights and torma offerings for the puja, a small monetary offering to every Sangha in the puja, as well tea and bread.

 Medicine Buddha is specifically for health, long life, success, and the removal of obstacles.